Manujendra/Data-Visualization-Mini-Project/README.md

    - Open the provided Jupyter Notebook (.ipynb) file in your preferred environment (Jupyter Notebook IDE or Google Colab).

 3. **Run the Code**:
-   - Ensure you have the necessary libraries installed (e.g., Pandas, Matplotlib, Seaborn).
+   - Ensure you have the necessary libraries installed (e.g., Pandas, Matplotlib, Seaborn, Dash, plotly).
    - Execute the cells in the notebook.
    - If you're running the code locally, make sure to update the path of the dataset in the notebook to match the location where you extracted the dataset files.